NERvGear/NERvHub/component/README.md

 ```CPP
 NVG_DEFINE_UID(ID_CDemo, CATALOG::ETC, 0xA63C, 0x4B33, 0x98, 0x26, 0x05, 0x67, 0x70, 0x1F, 0x64, 0x31); ///< ETC-A63C-4B33-9826-0567701F6431
 ```
-Declare the component ID, use the `guidgen.exe` tool to generate IDs.
+Use `NVG_DEFINE_UID()` macro to declare the component ID, you can use the `guidgen.exe` tool to generate IDs.
 Note that the first section of a component ID should be replaced by a _CATALOG_ enumeration value.
 ```CPP
 } // ETC